particle-iot/docs/src/content/troubleshooting/guides/device-management/repairing-product-device-keys.md

 This will return an access\_token for the customer.
 Let's say it was f8a4d380cb6ffffffffffffffffffaf5e496ddf0c0.

 The device should be able to come online now that the keys have been updated.
-Now claim the device:
+Now claim the device.

 ```
-curl https://api.particle.io/v1/devices -d id=1d0034000fffffffffff3933 -d access_token=f8a4d380cb6ffffffffffffffffffaf5e496ddf0c0
+curl https://api.particle.io/v1/devices -d id=1d0034000fffffffffff3933 -H "Authorization: Bearer f8a4d380cb6ffffffffffffffffffaf5e496ddf0c0"
 ```

 - Replace 1d0034000fffffffffff3933 with the device ID